krordev/enterprise-grade-Ruby-on-Rails-commerce-platform/README.md

 Extension
 --------------------------------------------------------------------------------
 Workarea is meant to be extended and customized to fit merchant needs.
 It's built as a collection of [Rails Engines](https://guides.rubyonrails.org/engines.html) so the [Rails guides on customizing engines](https://guides.rubyonrails.org/engines.html#improving-engine-functionality) apply.
-Workarea also includes the [Rails Decorators](https://github.com/workarea-commerce/rails-decorators) to provide a easy and familiar path for Rails developers to customize Ruby classes.
-To read more, check out [our documentation on extension](https://developer.workarea.com/articles/extension-overview.html).
+Workarea also includes the [Rails Decorators] to provide a easy and familiar path for Rails developers to customize Ruby classes.
+To read more, check out [our documentation on extension].

 Deploying